-10.8 Canadian Studies (CANS)
+10.7 Canadian Studies (CANS)

-Canadian Studies, the programs, and specific courses are described in Faculty of Arts >
+Canadian Studies, the programs, and specific courses are described in Faculty of Arts > Undergraduate > Browse Academic Units & Programs > : Institute for the Study of Canada.

-10.8.1 Bachelor of Arts (B.A.) - Minor Concentration Canadian Studies (18 credits)
+10.7.1 Bachelor of Arts (B.A.) - Minor Concentration Canadian Studies (18 credits)

 The Minor program enables students to take courses about Canada outside the areas of their other major or minor concentrations.
-This program may be expanded to the Major Concentration Canadian Studies.